Liam Howe: Production and writing with other artists

 In 2015, Howe worked with Maxine Ashley, Jam City, Natalie Duncan, Aluna George and the Kanye West signed artist Kacy Hill.

 2016 brought collaborations with TsarB, Rob Bravery, Kyla La Grange and Hannah Peel.

 In 2017/18, Howe worked with Lissie, Jessie Ware, Nilüfer Yanya, Aurora, and BEA1991.

 The 2019 Sarasara LP Orgone on One Little Indian was written and produced in collaboration with the artist.

-In 2020, Howe collaborated with Conor O'Brien from the band Villagers, Gillian Maguire, Ben Romans, and Lees, along with much anticipated work for the new Sneaker Pimps album, with fellow band mate Chris Corner.
+In 2020, Howe collaborated with Conor O'Brien from the band Villagers, Gillian Maguire, Ben Romans, and Lees, along with much anticipated work for the new Sneaker Pimps album, with bandmate Chris Corner.

-2021 brought Howe to produce the second album by the French duo Cats On Trees.
+2021 brought Howe to produce the second album by the French duo Cats on Trees.
 This process was conducted entirely remotely due to the pandemic.
 Also over lock-down, Howe worked with American band Paragon Cause.

 Howe has co-written and co-produced for Lees, with Eg White.
 The first single was "Honeymoon Suite".

 The majority of 2021 was taken up with finishing the then-pending Sneaker Pimps record.

-Later, in 2021, Sneaker Pimps released their long awaited fourth studio album Squaring The Circle.
+Later, in 2021, Sneaker Pimps released their long-awaited fourth studio album Squaring The Circle.
 The writing credits are true to the three original writers: Chris Corner, Liam Howe and Ian Pickering.
 The release was some 18 years after their last record Bloodsport.
 They enrolled Simonne Jones as co-vocalist.
 The song Fighter was the first single to be released featuring vocals from Simonne.

 Swiftly after the release of Squaring The Circle, Howe's own personal art project Ape Mink Press (also known as AMP) came to the surface in the form of remixes and reworks of some of the Squaring The Circle tracks.
 It is rumoured that there are AMP remixes of the entire record and these may well be released at some point.

 Ape Mink Press has an album in production, which will be releasing in 2022.